-Decarbonization: Our path to net zero Through KPMG International, KPMG in Canada has committed to the Paris Agreement's goal of restricting global warming to 1.5°C above pre-industrial levels, and to decarbonize our business by 50% by 2030, relative to a 2019 baseline year.
-KPMG International's science-based target, which KPMG in Canada has adopted, has been validated by the Science Based Targets initiative's Target Validation Team.
-Our target reads as follows: "KPMG commits to reduce absolute scopes 1, 2, and 3 GHG emissions 50% by 2030 from a 2019 base year.
-KPMG also commits to increase annual sourcing of renewable electricity from 50% in 2019 to 100% by 2030."
+Decarbonization: Our path to net zero Through KPMG International, KPMG in Canada has committed to the Paris Agreement's goal of restricting global warming to 1.5°C above pre-industrial levels, and establishing a near-term, science-based target to decarbonize our business by 50% by 2030, relative to a 2019 baseline year.
 In 2023, we are proud to report the following milestones in our journey: - Reduced our Scope 1 natural gas emissions by 62% and our Scope 3 downstream leased assets emissions, which accounts for the portions of KPMG office space that have been subleased, by 19% in 2023 relative to 2019. - Reduced our Scope 1, 2 and 3 emissions by 25% in aggregate, relative to 2022. - Procured renewable energy certificates (RECs) for our electricity consumption to substantiate our commitment to power KPMG using 100% renewable energy.
-Energy consumption and renewable energy certificates FY22 FY23 Purchased electricity (MWH) 18,290 18,292 Renewable energy (MWH) 10,593 18,2 92 Renewable energy (%) 56% 100% Energy consumption per FTE ii 1.82 1.70 KPMG procured renewable energy certificates (RECs) to substantiate our commitment to power KPMG using 100% renewable energy.
+Energy consumption and renewable energy certificates FY22 FY23 Purchased electricity (MWH) 18,290 18,292 Renewable energy (MWH) 10,593 18,292 Renewable energy (%) 56% 100% Energy consumption per FTE $^{"}$ 1.82 1.70 1 KPMG procured renewable energy certificates (RECs) to substantiate our commitment to power KPMG using 100% renewable energy.
 In 2022, we purchased RECs to address our Scope 2 electricity consumption in all provinces considered non-renewable.
 That includes all provinces except British Columbia, Manitoba, Newfoundland and Labrador, and Québec, each of which operate a grid with 95% renewable energy and technically meet the threshold required for a "renewable grid."
 We focus our attention and our dollars on the Canadian grids with the greatest emissions.
 However, following a consultation with CDP and RE100, we updated our approach in 2023 and have purchased RECs to account for our Scope 2 electricity consumption in every Canadian province. ii The tCO2e per full-time equivalent is calculated using the total partner and employee headcount less contingent labour as of October 1 of each year.
-1. The Science-Based Target initiative (SBTi) has released a draft version of its updated Corporate Net-Zero Standard.
-KPMG in Canada and KPMG International are reviewing the draft as part of their collective re-baselining process and are assessing its impacts on their net-zero targets.